simao-ferreira/dotfiles/DOCS/README.md

 For GOG games, download the `.sh` file and run it `sh <game-name.sh>`

-Bumblebee drivers should kick in when necessary, if not, it's possible to run `primusrun <game-name>`, however this will use different config settings [in /usr/shared][todo]
+Bumblebee drivers should kick in when necessary, if not, it's possible to run `primusrun <game-name>`, however this will start a different profile/config settings in `/usr/shared`.

 ## Print Screen
 To take a print screen there is i3scrot, a command line application that takes a screenshot of your open displays.
-It's possible to use the Mi3 binds to take a screenshot without the command line, to do that press `mod+Print` to take full screen, or `mod+Shift+print` to select the area.
+It's possible to use the Mi3 binds to take a screenshot without the command line, to do that press `Print` or `mod+Print` to take full screen, or `mod+Shift+print` to select the area.
 Both are stored at `~/Pictures` by default.

 # Dependencies
 Managed dependencies on this documentation.